Heart Rate During Sleep: Stage-by-Stage Guide

 Emotional dream content

 REM sleep is when the majority of vivid, emotionally rich dreaming occurs.
-The brain’s amygdala (emotional processing centre) is highly active during REM.
-The emotional content of dreams produces real autonomic responses — fear, excitement, or emotional intensity in a dream produces genuine sympathetic nervous system activation and consequent HR elevation.
+The brain’s amygdala is highly active during REM.
+Emotional content in dreams — fear, excitement, intensity — produces genuine sympathetic nervous system activation and consequent HR elevation.
 This is a normal and healthy feature of REM sleep, not a cardiac event.

 Sympathetic activation during REM

 Unlike NREM sleep — where parasympathetic dominance lowers HR systematically — REM sleep features variable and mixed autonomic tone.
 Sympathetic nervous system bursts during REM are normal and produce the brief HR spikes and irregular rhythm that wearables record.
-REM is sometimes described as a state of “internal activation” — the brain is nearly as active as during waking, which is reflected in the cardiovascular pattern.
+The brain is nearly as active during REM as during waking, which is reflected in the cardiovascular pattern.

 REM in the second half of night

-REM episodes lengthen across the night — the final REM periods before waking (typically 6-8 hours into sleep) are the longest and most intense.
-This means your wearable may show its most variable and elevated HR readings in the early morning hours.
-A brief HR elevation to 75-90 bpm at 5am on a wearable reading is almost certainly a normal late-night REM episode rather than a cardiovascular event.
+REM episodes lengthen across the night — the final REM periods before waking (typically 6–8 hours into sleep) are the longest and most intense.
+Your wearable may show its most variable and elevated HR readings in the early morning hours.
+A brief HR elevation to 75–90 bpm at 5am on a wearable reading is almost certainly a normal late-night REM episode.

 Heart Rate Variability (HRV) During Sleep